luket8032/luket8032/README.md

 ### Hi there 👋, i'm Luke!
-🔭 I’m currently working on a **memory game React App**
+🔭 I’m currently working on a **memory game React App** 🌱 I’m currently learning **Angular, Next.js, and SASS** 📫 How to reach me: luket8032@hotmail.com

 <h2>About Me</h2>
 <p>I recently graduated from the University of Houston with a B.S in Computer Information Systems.</p>